domoritz/domoritz.github.io/projects.md

 ### The glass is half full

-In this class project I write about the application of an optimistic approach to concurrency control schemes.
+In this class project I write about how we can use an optimistic approach to concurrency control.
 You can find the paper [here]({{site.base_url}}/files/2012-the_glass_is_half_full.pdf).

 ### SoSat

 A SAT solver that uses different statistical optimization algorithms to solve SAT problems encoded in the DIMACS format.
 This solver is written in Python and uses [Numpy](http://www.numpy.org/) to speed up calculations.
 The two main algorithms in this solver are an *ant colony optimization algorithm* and a *genetic algorithm*.
-To support these algorithms, there are some preprocessing algorithms.
+To support these algorithms, there are some pre-processing algorithms.

 [github.com/domoritz/SoSAT](https://github.com/domoritz/SoSAT)